Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations

 \subsection{Simulation Study}

-To illustrate the uniform validity of our inference procedure we conducted a small Monte Carlo exercise to study how our estimator behaves as the propensity score and regression functions change, and the model selection problem becomes more or less difficult.
-For simplicity we focus on the average effect of a binary treatment.
+We conducted a Monte Carlo exercise to study how our estimator behaves as the propensity score and regression functions change, and the model selection problem becomes more or less difficult.\footnote{The supplemental appendix contains the additional results.} For simplicity we focus on the average effect of a binary treatment.
 We generated 1000 observations $(y_i, \d, x_i')'$ from the models in Example \ref{eg-approx sparse}, using both $p=1000$ and $p=1500$.
 The covariates include an intercept, with the remainder drawn from $N(0,\Sigma)$, with covariance $\Sigma[j_1,j_2] = 2^{-|j_1 - j_2|}, 2 \leq j_1, j_2 \leq p$.
 Errors are standard Normal.
-The crucial aspects of the DGP are the coefficient vectors $\beta_0^0$, $\beta_1^0$, and $\gamma^0$.
-We consider a range of models, defined by positive scalars $\rho_\beta$, $\rho_\gamma$, $\alpha_\beta$, and $\alpha_\gamma$, as follows:
+The crucial aspects of the DGP are the coefficient vectors $\beta_0^0$, $\beta_1^0$, and $\gamma^0$, which are defined to vary with the positive scalars $\rho_\beta$, $\rho_\gamma$, $\alpha_\beta$, and $\alpha_\gamma$, as follows:

 with $\beta_1^0 = - \beta_0^0$.
-The multipliers $\rho_\beta$ and $\rho_\gamma$ affect the signal-to-noise ratio (the variance is fixed), but not the sparsity.
-For very smaller values distinguishing the large and small coefficients is more difficult for a given sample size.
-The exponents $\alpha_\beta$ and $\alpha_\gamma$ control the sparsity, where a sparse representation is not possible for small values.
+The $\rho$ multipliers affect the signal-to-noise ratio, but not the sparsity.
+For smaller values distinguishing the large and small coefficients is more difficult for a given sample.
+The exponents $\alpha$ control the sparsity, where a sparse representation is not possible for small values.

 Figure \ref{fig-plot-main} shows the empirical coverage rates of 95\% confidence intervals for $\mu_1 - \mu_0$ for different DGPs, for $p=1000$ and $1500$.
 Panels (a) and (c) show coverage as the multipliers $\rho_\beta$ and $\rho_\gamma$ range over 0.01 (weak signal) to 1 (strong), with $\alpha_\beta = \alpha_\gamma=2$.
 Panels (b) and (d) vary the sparsity exponents $\alpha_\beta$ and $\alpha_\gamma$ over 1/8 (not sparse) to 4 (very sparse), with $\rho_\beta = \rho_\gamma = 1$.
 Of 1000 observations total, the (mean) size of the comparison group declines from roughly 500 to 300 as $\rho_\gamma$ increases and 450 to 300 as $\alpha_\gamma$ increases, over their given ranges.
 Coverage is accurate over all signal strengths, and breaks down only when neither $\mut(x_i)$ nor $p_\t(x_i)$ is sparse, which is exactly when Assumption \ref{ATE RATES} (or condition (ii) of Theorem \ref{thm-ate overview}) cannot be satisfied.
 Note that coverage accuracy is retained when only one function is sparse, showcasing the double-robustness property.